I am often asked about plastic surgeons and branding, so I wanted to weigh in on the question, “Do I need to “brand” me?

 Certain patients don’t just show up at your door by accident.
 You are doing something to attract them so review your branding to “up-level” it.

 However, in my experience, here’s a more likely scenario that happens with your branding….

 You get a lot of calls from the sales reps from your local TV, radio stations, magazines and billboard companies telling you to “increase your Branding and Name Recognition” by advertising with them.

 The contracts are usually long term and can run hundreds of thousands of dollars per year.

 The media agencies show you their demographic charts of their audience and promise you celebrity status since you’ll be recognized throughout your community.

 You’re tempted because you believe you’ll be a lot busier if more people know about you, right?

-So, the question becomes,
+So, the question for plastic surgeons and branding becomes,

 Is it Smart to Invest in “Name Recognition and Branding”?

 Let’s look at the making of a Brand.